Can you marry a family member?

 By getting married, you become an ally to everyone who is related to your spouse/husband.

-You can't you marry the following people:
+You can not marry the following people:

 - Your stepfather (father of your wife/husband), your stepmother (mother of your wife/husband)

-- Your son-in-law, your daughter-in-law (your daughter-in-law)
+- Your son-in-law, your stepdaughter (your daughter-in-law).

 - Your stepfather (ex-husband of your mother), your stepmother (ex-wife of your father)